Welcome to the Center for ADHD Research

-We have openings for pregnant women as well as children ages 7-12.
-Periodically we also have openings for adults.
+We have openings for pregnant women.
 Participants are paid for their time.
 If desired, we can also give clinical or developmental feedback.
 Contact Us About Research Participation!

 Referrals and assessments

 A referral is required in order to be considered for a consultation or assessment prior to scheduling.
 Call the Adult, Child & Adolescent Psychiatry Clinic at 503-494-6176

 More information on ADHD research can be found on the Center for ADHD Research Director's blog.